 - More exploratory than evaluation process

-- Not cause & effect or correlational study
+- o Not cause & effect or correlational study

-- $\circ$ Not answering a specific research question
+- Not answering a specific research question

 - Looking at trends

-- $\circ$ Broader scope of indicators
+- Broader scope of indicators

 - Balance perspectives of stakeholders

 - Organizational Priorities & Community priorities

 - Broad stakeholder input

 - Make choices based prioritization process

 The 2022 CHNA methodology and process involved the collection of both quantitative and qualitative data from secondary and primary sources.
 In gathering information on communities served by the hospital, health conditions of the population were reviewed as well as the socioeconomic factors, the physical environment, health behaviors, and the availability and accessibility of clinical care.
-From July 2021 through January 2022, input was solicited and received on the needs from the Los Angeles County Public Health Department as well as other organizations serving and/or representing low income, minority, and underserved populations (See Appendix C).